Could cutting wheat from your diet unlock your health & energy?

-This so-called insulin resistance means that the pancreas must produce even more insulin to metabolise the high blood sugar.
+This so-called insulin resistance means that the pancreas must produce even more insulin to metabolize high blood sugar.

 When we get into this cycle, starting with the consumption of wheat (and the amylopectin A) that causes the high blood sugar, we ultimately lose the ability to access our body’s biggest source of energy – fat.

-Remember, fat is our biggest source of energy and high insulin levels removes our ability to burn body fat.
+Remember, fat is our biggest source of energy and high insulin levels remove our ability to burn body fat.